 Beyond the pressing goal of flattening the curve, new innovation aspirations need to be considered.
 Health care managers should choose which initiatives to prioritize and then allocate adequate resources to their pursuit.

-Adapting to the “next normal” once the pandemic is under control will likely require organizations to rediscover their clients’ and patients’ needs, many of which have been reshaped by the crisis.
+Once the pandemic is under control, organizations must rediscover their clients’ and patients’ needs, many of which have been reshaped by the crisis.
 Understanding these shifts will help organizations adapt or change their processes and procedures.

 Along with adapting and changing processes and procedures, health care managers will likely have to evolve their business models, including potentially building on or exploring new opportunities for collaboration and shared success with other stakeholders in the health care industry.

 Accelerating and scaling new solutions

 The unprecedented pace health care workers have been forced to adopt throughout the crisis likely won’t continue indefinitely.
 However, managers will still need to consider providing the tools, processes and capabilities their teams will need to continue to move quickly.
 Creative solutions, flexible approaches and new developments adopted during the height of the pandemic will also likely need to be scaled, both internally and across the region and health care system.

 Taking efforts and advances beyond health care to external partners, including public, private and academic institutions, could go a long way to addressing gaps in capabilities and capacity in health care delivery at all levels.